 Since this information is attached to each lead/subscriber, you can move it between different CRMs or email service providers.
 It’s not tied to any analytics tool.
 You can also export it to any spreadsheet and analyze it.

-NOTE: If you want to take your UTM tracking to the next level, sign up our FREE email course: Learn the Best Practices for Building UTM Tracking URLs.
+NOTE: If you want to take your UTM tracking to the next level, sign up for our FREE email course: Learn the Best Practices for Building UTM Tracking URLs.

-You may want to change the default values of UTM Form script if your setup is a bit complex.
+You may want to change the default values of the UTM Form script if your setup is a bit complex.
 You can easily configure it for the most common cases.

 If you have more than one subdomain and you want to track the visitor information across all of them, you can change the code as follows:

 2. Change The Fields Names

 If you don’t like the default form field values (i.e. USOURCE, UCAMPAIGN, IREFERRER, etc.), you can specify them as well.
 Besides these, there are a bunch of other configuration options that can help with your particular needs as well.

 3. Super Customization